AriFordsham/GHCWiki/building/running-tests/adding.md

 # Adding new test cases

-This section gives an overview of how to add new test cases to the testsuite.
-First we give an overview of how the testsuite is designed.

-## Testsuite Design Overview

-The testsuite is designed largely as follows, where we take the root of the testsuite to be `testsuite/`.
-Firstly we have the individual test cases to run.
-Each test case though can be run in multiple ways.
-These different ways (which are simply called ```ways```) correspond to things like different optimisation levels, using the threaded RTS or not... ect.
-Some test cases can be run in any way while others are specific to certain ways.
-The general layout of the testsuite is this:

-- `config`: Contains the definition of the different ways supported.
-The only file of relevance here is `ghc`.
-No other Haskell compiler is actually supported by the testsuite.
-- `driver`: Contains the python source code that forms the testsuite framework.
-- `mk`: Contains the make source code that forms the testsuite framework.
-The make part is mostly concerned with invoking the python component, which does the actual work.
-- `tests`: Contains the actual test cases to run.
-- `timeout`: Contains a Haskell program that kills a running test case after a certain amount of time.
-Used by the testsuite framework.

-## Adding a test case

 For adding any test case, follow these guide lines and then refer to the more specific examples below for a single module test case and a multiple module test case.
 All test cases should reside under the \`testsuite/tests/ghc-regress/' directory.
 From now on we assume that directory as our root.

 1. Find the appropriate place for the test case.
 The GHC regression suite